backstage/backstage/.changeset/lucky-books-worry.md

 '@backstage/plugin-auth-backend': patch
 ---

-Allow extra field in OAuth state parameter
+Allow OAuth state to be encoded by a stateEncoder.